 Textbook(s) and/or Other Required Materials or Equipment:

 - No textbook is required.

 - Supplies: Each student should bring notebook, pen, and calendar to each weekly meeting.
 Each student must bring their own pencil and safety glasses to each lab.

 - (40%) Successful completion of weekly lab hours, weekend work calls & strikes.
 26 hours total for semester.
 Please note that only quality hours will be counted.
-All hours (except for Box Office and ARC), regardless of how/where they were completed, MUST be on your time card in order to be counted.
+10 of these hours MUST be completed in either the Scene Shop or the Costume Shop.
 400 points

 - (30%) Attendance & participation in weekly departmental meetings: 300 points